cmtr/cmtr-static-public/content/publication/business-ethics.md

 4. **Handling Ethical Dilemmas:** When facing moral challenges, a rights-based worker will evaluate their options based on the rights involved.
 They'll choose actions that respect and protect these rights, even if it means facing personal or professional disadvantages.

-In summary, rights-based ethics focuses on the inherent rights of individuals.
+Rights-based ethics focuses on the inherent rights of individuals.
 Whether one is a leader or a subordinate, this ethical approach emphasises the importance of respecting and protecting these rights in all actions and decisions.

 ## Relativist Ethics: A Deep Dive